7arantula/Unreal-Content-Manager/README.md

 Introducing Unreal Content Manager—the ultimate tool to tackle digital chaos.
 It automatically creates subfolders, organizes your important but repetitive files, and keeps everything neatly stored.
 No more wasted time on file management.
 Simplify your workflow and work smarter with Unreal Journey.

 ### First Utility
-Go to Window Pannel and Scroll down, there you will find an option called Create Asset Folders
+Navigate to the "Window Panel" and scroll down to locate the option labeled "Create Asset Folders."